3vangelos/CatHouse/README.md

 App loads images from http://thecatapi.com/docs.html and shows them in a CollectionView.
 User is able to like images in order to have them saved persistently in his app.

+### HowTo

+In order to run the project open CatHouse.xcworkspace.

 ### TODOs

 Some taks I quickly came up with in order to achieve our goals.